AlexVJack/es6_examples/README.md

 ## For younglings, newcomers and adventurers

-You can install this repo simply by cloning it.
+You can use this repo simply by cloning it.
+And you do not need any development environments.
+It will work in any modern browser.

 Here are some instructions for Linux.

 Start your terminal (CTRL + ALT + T)